ZhenshengLee/performance_test/README.md

        subscriber reads the sample from that same location.
 When running, use the `--zero_copy` argument for both the publisher and subscriber processes.
     1. :memo: The transport is dependent on the middleware
+    1. It is recommended to start the subscriber process first, and delay for a short amount of time, so that there isn't a full queue for it to process right from the start.

 On a distributed system, testing latency is difficult, because the clocks are probably not perfectly synchronized between the two devices.
 To work around this, the performance_test tool